4 Foods and Herbs for Winter Wellness

 IMMUNITY COLD AND FLU TEA

-• Combine herbs (equal amounts yarrow flower, elder flower, peppermint, schisandra berries, and echinacea) and steep in hot water for 20 minutes.
+• Combine herbs (equal amounts of yarrow flower, elder flower, peppermint, schisandra berries, and echinacea) and steep in hot water for 20 minutes.

 • Strain and drink